rancher/rke2/developer-docs/upgrading_kubernetes.md

     repo: rancher-rke2-charts
     version: 1.9.808
 ```
-A later version can point to those arguments with no change:
+A later version can point to the same charts definition with no change:
 ```
 - version: v1.21.5+rke2r1
 minChannelServerVersion: v2.6.0-alpha1